 - Go with your gut feeling and book ahead, great stylists have many advanced bookings.

-On your wedding day your personal hair stylist should get to your chosen venue in good time to ensure you won’t miss your schedule.
+On your wedding day your personal hair stylist should get to your chosen venue in plenty of time to ensure you meet your timing schedule.

 Your hair stylist should be, calm under pressure and friendly.

 - Prepare and style your hair as you would like it.